 Young Poets Network is delighted to team up with Artlyst, the UK’s leading art information website, to challenge you to write ekphrastic poems.
 What is an ekphrastic poem?
 Keep reading…

 This challenge is now closed.
-Thank you to everyone who submitted, and a huge congratulations to all the poets on the longlist, whose names and poem titles are below.
-We’ll be announcing the overall winners and publishing the winning poems later this summer, to coincide with an anthology of the top 3 poems and the winners of the adult competition.
+Thank you to everyone who submitted, and a huge congratulations to the winners and the poets on the longlist, whose names and poem titles are below.
+You can read the winning poems in the sidebar of this page, and find the winners of the adult competition here.

 Rachel Brooks, ‘Ophelia’ and ‘Still Life with Fish’